mimminou/PDBASER/README.md

     If you Use Nuitka, a Nuitka_script.txt file is provided in PDBaser/GUI/Build with a bunch of scripts in there, they are specific to my machine so adapt them as you see fit.

-    If you compile PDBaser under windows (see next section), copy the content of your openbabel library into the build folder under /obabel/openbabel.
+    If you compile PDBaser under Windows, copy the content of your openbabel library into the build folder under /obabel/openbabel.

 ### Limitations